Back to Masterclass

 The Vision & Foundation Behind The Demo Dundies

 Every successful marketing campaign begins with a strong “why.”
-For Storylane, the goal was twofold:
+For Storylane, the goal was twofold:- Build advocacy by creating a platform to celebrate their community’s work

 - Spark social chatter to amplify their reach and solidify their position in the SaaS space